Akutra/gWeazleGUI/ReadMe.md

 ### Windows

 Doubleclick the executable and enter the path to your gw host tools.
+GW Host Tools can be unzipped to any directory for use.
 >If gWeazleGUI does not automatically ask you for the gw tools path, click options (the cog wheel) and input them.

 #### Linux (e.g. Ubuntu)